HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 ## SQRT

-The square root of a subnormal number may or may not be a subnormal number, but as before we can use a MAX to get back into normal range, and subtract the overhead of MAX to get an estimate of the overhead of SQRT.
-Therefore, much like we had a `mul_max` benchmark, we also have a `sqrt_positive_max` benchmark.
+A square root is a unary operation, and the square root of a subnormal number is a normal number.
+Therefore, to keep integrating new possibly subnormal inputs into our accumulator, we cannot use just SQRT and must also use a binary operation.
+Hence we use the `acc <- max(acc, SQRT(input))` operation as the basis of the `sqrt_positive_max` benchmark.

 Why "positive", you may ask?
 Well, for now we only test with positive inputs, for a few reasons: